Salik Toll System in Dubai

 Usually AED 6 in weekday peak hours and AED 4 off-peak; late-night window (1:00–6:00 AM) is free.

 Yes.
-Car rental in Dubai is normally fitted with a Salik tag before handover.
+Renting a car in Dubai normally involves fitting a Salik tag before handover.
 You’ll be charged for the gates you pass.

 Yes, choose alternate roads (E311, E611, Al Khail/E44, local streets) or use navigation apps that avoid tolls.